ClashStat/stats_for_clash_of_clans/README.md

 ### 1. User Stories
 - [x] The user is able to sign-in using the #clashOfclansID
+- [x] Implement the profile fragment
+- [ ] Implement the troops fragment
+- [x] Implement the achievements fragment
 - [ ] User is able to log-out
 - [ ] The user can persistently stay logged-in unless they log-out manually
 - [x] There are distributed fragments that show user statistics
-- [ ] The user can scroll using the scroll bar to see the remaining stats
-- [ ] The fragment in which the user is currently, changes color
+- [x] The fragment in which the user is currently, changes color

 ### 2. Screen Archetypes
 * Login Screen